 - reinforce (as appropriate) that most social media platforms require users to be at least 13 years of age before they sign up (and some sites have recently raised this age limit to 16), - explain these age limits (as appropriate) to children, the reasons for them, and the consequences of breaching them.
 Although not illegal, under-age use of social media constitutes a breach of the platform's terms and conditions.
 It can also mean that these children are exposed to material that is not appropriate for their age, and to safeguarding risks.
 Where a child provides a false age of 18 or over, it can mean that they access sites without the additional protections that some sites provide to users under the age of 18.
 It also means that any liability for harm from the service provider can be waived, because the user has invalidated terms and conditions.
 If discovered, it can also lead to the child's profile, and any content that they shared, being deleted, - celebrate difference.
-Not all children want to be on social media and children should never feel pressured into making choices that are not right for them, - always encourage children to share any concerns they may have from using the online environment, including social media - even if they are accessing a site that they should not and, where possible, provide reassurance to them that they will not be punished for doing so, and - provide children with advice on how to share their concerns with staff in school, report inappropriate or harmful online content to a platform provider or an independent agency and seek support and advice if they are worried, either from the school or from an external body.
+Not all children want to be on social media and children should never feel pressured into making choices that are not right for them,

+- always encourage children to share any concerns they may have from using the online environment, including social media - even if they are accessing a site that they should not and, where possible, provide reassurance to them that they will not be punished for doing so, and - provide children with advice on how to share their concerns with staff in school, report inappropriate or harmful online content to a platform provider or an independent agency and seek support and advice if they are worried, knowing that their concerns will be treated seriously either from the school or from an external body. - ensure the child's wishes and feelings are taken into account, knowing they can safely express their views and give feedback, when determining what action to take and what services to provide.